kagari306/kagari306/README.md

 ## Hi there 👋

-This is just a profile of an otaku coder
+There is just a profile page of an otaku coder

 ![Kagari306's GitHub stats](https://github-readme-stats.vercel.app/api?username=kagari306&show_icons=true&theme=dark)